phunkyg/ReaControl24/README.md

 ### Installing - OSX, macos, Linux

+__where we indicate versions of dependencies, we're taking them from what is avaioable at time of writing/release.
+You can try other versions but problems may occur, so use the general links to get an idea what versions are currently avaiable__

-Ensure the current or default python environment has a 2.7.x interpreter in the current path (enter 'python' at the command line to check), and install the pre-requisites into user environment using pip or similar
+Ensure the current or default python environment has a 3.x interpreter in the current path (enter 'python' at a command line to check this), and install the pre-requisites into user environment using pip or similar

 Example pip install command line: